FAMILY COURT ARTICLES / By Paul Matthews

 Preparing For The Fair Hearing

-The Acs Fair Hearing
+The ACS Fair Hearing

 Article 78 Cases And Appeals

 If you lose the fair hearing, you can challenge the decision of the ALJ through an article 78 proceeding in Supreme Court, and if you lose that, by an appeal to the appellate division.
 Your case will become much more difficult to do on your own without an attorney, and if you hire one, it will become increasingly expensive.
+However, having access to skilled legal representation can be a critical part of navigating the complex legal landscape and mitigating potential harm.